Sentinel Literary Quarterly

 Other highlights of the week were:

-• Zoe Lambert's workshop on writing Contemporary Short Fiction (her collection of short stories is
+- Zoe Lambert's workshop on writing Contemporary Short Fiction (her collection of short stories is 'The War Tour')

 Unfortunately Tame Teen's A/S results came out while the Indoor Writer was away and she did get horribly homesick.
 Five days of talking writing non-stop is tiring, by Friday her extrovert batteries were virtually flat and she almost lost it at the last breakfast when asked 'and what do you write?'
 Thankfully, she took a deep breath (the meditation worked), didn't reply 'It's none of your business!' and instead politely answered the question with a twitchy smile.